What To Do If CBP Admits You With The Wrong Information

 - the nature of the ground of inadmissibility

 - the danger to society if the applicant is paroled

-If CBP decides to grant you a deferred inspection, an officer will give you a Form I-546, Order to Appear-Deferred Inspection, which will explain what information and documents you should bring with you to the deferred inspection site.
+If CBP decides to grant you a deferred inspection, an officer will give you a Form I-546, Order to Appear-Deferred Inspection, which will explain what information and documents you must bring with you to the deferred inspection site.

-Note that you must appear for a scheduled deferred inspection.
+You must appear for a scheduled deferred inspection.
 Failure to do so may result in the issuance of a notice to appear (NTA) in removal proceedings.